 King Kong (2005)

-In this excellent remake of the 1933 film directed by Peter Jackson the titular ape takes on 3 Tyrannosaurus Rex’s (actually V-Rex’s, descendants of the Tyrannosaurus.)
+In this excellent remake of the 1933 film directed by Peter Jackson, the titular ape takes on 3 Tyrannosaurus Rex’s (actually V-Rex’s, descendants of the Tyrannosaurus.)
 Now its silly getting worked up over King Kong being inaccurate considering Kong is a complete work of fiction.
-Still its worth noting that there is one moment where a T-Rex or V-Rex bites down on Kong’s arm and Kong not only is unaffected but tosses the Tyrannosaurus aside.
-If that were a real Tyrannosaurus Kong would have had it.
-The force of a real Tyrannosaur bite would have crushed his arm if not taken it clean off.
-Even if it didn’t then the infection from the bite as well as the blood loss from losing over 500 pounds of flesh from his arm would have been enough to take Kong down.
+Still its worth noting that there is one moment where a T. rex or V. rex bites down on Kong’s arm and Kong not only is unaffected but tosses the Tyrannosaurus aside.
+If that were a real Tyrannosaurus, Kong would have had it.
+The force of a real Tyrannosaur bite would have crushed his arm, if not taken it clean off.
+Even if it didn’t then the infection from the bite as well as the blood loss from losing over 500 pounds of flesh from his arm would have been enough to take care of Kong.

 Jurassic Park 3 (2001)

-The scene that every Tyrannosaurus fan hates the fight between the Tyrannosaurus and the Spinosaurus.
-So much of this scene is inaccurate, but the bit that stands out the most is when the Tyrannosaurus bites down on the Spinosaurus’s neck.
-If that were a real Tyrannosaurus once again the Spinosaurus would have been killed outright.
-Either the force would have snapped its neck or the infection from the bite would have killed it eventually.
-Of course much like Kong this film was meant to purely entertain rather than educate, but I think it was the fact that Jack Horner the films advisor said that this scene was 100 percent accurate that pissed off most Tyrannosaurus fans so much even to this day.
+The scene that every Tyrannosaurus fan hates, the fight between the Tyrannosaurus and the Spinosaurus.
+Much of this scene is inaccurate, but the bit that stands out the most is when the Tyrannosaurus bites down on the Spinosaurus’s neck.
+If that were a real Tyrannosaurus, the Spinosaurus would have been killed outright.
+Either the force would have snapped its neck or possibly taken its head off if the Rex bit down hard enough.
+Of course much like Kong this film was meant to purely entertain rather than educate, but I think it was the fact that Jack Horner, the films adviser said that this scene was 100 percent accurate that pissed off most Tyrannosaurus fans so much even to this day.